In This Article

 The Best Eye Creams for Dark Circles

-Levin's Pick: "One of my favorites is SkinBetter Eye Cream that can be found in your dermatologist’s office.
-It not only targets hydration and dark circles but focuses on anti-aging as well since it is elegantly formulated with a number of active ingredients peptides, neuro-calming peptides, vitamin C, humectants, antioxidants, moisturizing ingredients, and caffeine to decrease puffiness, dehydration, and under-eye bags without causing irritation."
+Dr. Levin suggests, "One of my favorites is SkinBetter Eye Cream that can be found in your dermatologist’s office.
+It not only targets hydration and dark circles, but focuses on anti-aging as well, since it is elegantly formulated with a number of active ingredients—peptides, neuro-calming peptides, vitamin C, humectants, antioxidants, moisturizing ingredients, and caffeine to decrease puffiness, dehydration, and under-eye bags without causing irritation."

-Shafer's Pick: "Jack Black Protein Eye Booster contains grape seed extract and vitamins A, C, and E to help brighten skin and reduce the appearance of fine lines.
-I love the roller ball applicator so that you’re not rubbing your eyes with your fingers."
+As far as Dr. Shafer is concerned, there is one great treatment that works wonders.
+"Jack Black Protein Eye Booster contains grape seed extract and vitamins A, C, and E to help brighten skin and reduce the appearance of fine lines.
+I love the rollerball applicator so that you’re not rubbing your eyes with your fingers."

-Fusco's Pick: "Under-eye wrinkles and crow's feet can make existing dark circles appear even darker, so it is very important to hydrate the under-eye.
+Dr. Fusco adds, "Under-eye wrinkles and crow's feet can make existing dark circles appear even darker, so it is very important to hydrate the under-eye.
 But you don't want to over-hydrate and cause the skin to puff.
-An excellent choice for this would be Weleda renewing eye cream, which contains musk rose seed oil, which is excellent for delicate skin, and it hydrates without popping up."
+An excellent choice for this would be Weleda Renewing Eye Cream; it contains musk rose seed oil, which is excellent for delicate skin, and it hydrates without popping up."

-Engelman's Pick: "Having a dedicated eye product is very important for people after the age of 25.
+"Having a dedicated eye product is very important for people after the age of 25.
 I like the Elizabeth Arden Ceramide Eye Capsules at night and the Valmont Eye Cream in the morning."
+Dr. Engelman suggests.

-Shafer's Pick: "Medical grade products such as SkinMedica Lytera 2.0 can help lighten and brighten the skin.
-It's important to know that all of these products work at the molecular level, and improvement will be seen over weeks of regular use.
-Common sense approaches are also important such as using daily SPF to prevent pigmentation."
+"Medical-grade products such as SkinMedica Lytera 2.0 can help lighten and brighten the skin.
+It's important to know that all of these products work at the molecular level, and improvement will be seen over weeks of regular use," Dr. Shafer advises.